medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 ### Export data

-In the serach page You can click right under the map and save the gexf file of the full network.
+In the serach page you can click right under the map and save the gexf file of the full network.
 You can also click right under the results of verbatims to register the results of the query in text format.

 ***